 UNCG assesses tuition and fees each semester.
 Bills are sent electronically, with most students notified of fall semester bills in early July via their UNCG email.
 UNCGenie is where you can view and pay your bill and, if needed, designate an authorized user to make payments on your behalf.
 To make paying for college more manageable, UNCG offers an interest-free payment plan that allows for five, four, or three installments, depending on when you enroll.
 Learn more about how to pay your bill and payment options on the Office of Financial Aid and Scholarships website.

 After an absence, the process can often be confusing on how to return to finish your degree.
-Melissa is available via email, phone, or even video call to answer your questions and get you back on track as a Spartan.
-Reach out and connect with Melissa now!
+Gina is available via email to answer your questions and get you back on track as a Spartan.
+Reach out and connect with Gina now!